 Student bus assignments are mailed home at the beginning of August each school year.
-School bus stop location, bus number and pickup time will be included in this mailing.
+The school bus stop location, bus number and pickup time will be included in this mailing.

-State law requires students to be waiting at the bus stop before the bus arrives.
+State law requires students to wait at the bus stop before the bus arrives.
 School bus operators are not able to wait at the bus stop for late students.

 School bus operators need to keep to their time schedules as much as possible.
 Parents that need to speak with a driver should call the Transportation Department to arrange a telephone conference rather than talking to the driver at the bus stop.
 Also, parents are never permitted to board a school bus without prior authorization.

 Please remind your child to practice safe riding habits: